Zheng Wen wants to make a 'splash' at Rio Olympics

 The 19-year-old is already on his way to making an impact in Rio, having met two Olympic "A" qualifiying times.

-He is set to compete at least in the 100m backstroke and the 200m butterfly events.
+He is set to compete in at least the 100m backstroke and the 200m butterfly events.

 Three years ago, he participated in the London Olympics, but did not make it past the 400m individual medley heats.